-4.6.4.
-Telecommunications
+2.8.4 Telecommunications

-The National Broadband Network (NBN) rollout map indicates that the activity centre plan area is well serviced with NBN currently.
+The National Broadband Network (NBN) rollout map indicates that the precinct structure plan area is well serviced with NBN currently.
 Early discussions with NBN should be undertaken to ensure adequate servicing for future planning requirements.

 In addition to NBN there is an Optus fibre cabling along the entire length of Railway Road continuing along Canning Road to the south.
-There is also widespread Telstra assets present throughout the activity centre plan area.
+There is also widespread Telstra assets present throughout the precinct structure plan area.